TerminatedGA/CoronaTrend/README.md

 The website is live at [coronatrend.live](https://coronatrend.live)

-Dataframes are generated using _dataframegen.py_ found in [github.com/TerminatedGA/GISAID-Dataframes](https://github.com/TerminatedGA/GISAID-Dataframes)\.
+Dataframes are generated using _provision.sh_.

 ## Notes ##
+1. CoronaTrend is able to show substitution mutations, insertion mutations and deletion mutations.

-1. Sequences where a position has an ambiguous base (e.g. N) are treated as no mutations.
+2. Sequences where a position has an ambiguous base (e.g. N) are treated as no mutations.

 ## Known bugs ##